ironicbadger/pms-wiki/docs/02-tech-stack/proxmox.md

 This means you get ZFS support out the box, a VM and LXC hosting platform with a fully featured web interface and an API to automate tools like Ansible and Terraform against if that floats your boat.
 Combine that with Proxmox's ability to cluster multiple nodes together for failover, migration, and storage and it becomes quite a compelling option as a base OS for PMS.

-!!! success "Is Proxmox the right choice for me?"
-    Proxmox is the right choice for you if:
+!!! success "Proxmox is the right choice for you if:"

     1. You like a stable base distro in debian
     2. You want to run Virtual Machines